 - In a small bowl, sift together the flour, sugar and baking powder.
 Set aside.

 - Peel and finely chop the orange pulp removing any seeds and pith, to equal ⅔ cup.

-- In a medium size bowl, whisk together orange pulp, butter, eggs, buttermilk, lemon zest and vanilla until fully blended.
+- In a medium size bowl, whisk together orange pulp, butter, eggs, buttermilk, lemon zest, orange zest and vanilla until fully blended.

 - Add the sifted dry ingredients.
 Use a large spoon and mix by hand until fully combined.
 Spread the batter into the loaf pan.

 - Bake for 36-38 minutes or until golden and a toothpick inserted into the center comes out clean.
 Cool in the pan for 15 minutes, then remove carefully to cool completely on a cooling rack.